TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 output validation errors in the template using the ``flashMessages`` ViewHelper when saving the data.

-In figure 9-2, you can find an overview of the behavior of Extbase when displaying, editing respectively creating of domain objects in the frontend.
+Figure 9-2 gives an overview of the behavior of Extbase when displaying, editing respectively creating of domain objects in the frontend.